gitpan/DateTime-Format-EMIUCP/README.md

 SCTS is a string of 12 numeric characters which represents Service Center time-stamp in ddMMyyHHmmss format.

+DSCTS is a string of 12 numeric characters which represents Delivery time-stamp in ddMMyyHHmmss format.

 DDT is a string of 10 numeric characters which represents deferred delivery time in ddMMyyHHmm format.